 If you're using a large-capacity blender or food processor, double the recipe (otherwise there won't be enough liquid to blend properly).

-- 1 whole egg or 1 egg yolk
+1 large whole egg or 1 egg yolk

 Pulse the egg, mustard, vinegar, and water: